 Yancy was an intricate part of the rich tapestry of Chicago Gospel music history; she was one of the lead soloists at Greater Harvest Missionary Baptist Church, and a member of the renowned, Sylvia Boddie Gospel Singers.
 Yancy traveled throughout the United States with R.L.
 Knowles, The Robert Anderson Singers, and Willie Webb and the Roberta Martin Singers.
 Yancy has appeared on recordings with the Robert Anderson Singers, the Roberta Martin Singers, and The Yancy Family Album.
 Yancy founded The Marvin Yancy Scholarship Foundation, and frequently spoke at Gospel conferences and seminars on the history of Gospel music.

-Affectionately known as “Mama Yancy”, Yancy is the grandmother of twenty-three and great-grand mother of nine.
+Affectionately known as “Mama Yancy”, Yancy was the grandmother of twenty-three and great-grand mother of nine.
+Yancy passed away on March 9, 2013.